The AI Landscape

 | Claude Code | Anthropic | Deep codebase understanding, long context, terminal-first |

-| Gemini CLI | Open source (95K+ stars), generous usage tier, 1M token context | |
+| Gemini CLI | Open source, generous free tier, up to 1M token context depending on model | |

 | Codex CLI | OpenAI | Autonomous task execution, agent-first architecture |